Skip to main content

 Pumpkin seed oil supplies zinc, vitamin E, and unsaturated fatty acids.
 As a small dietary add-on, it can make sense, especially for dogs with dry skin.
 Bigger...

-A happy dog with a green bandana playing with cucumbers in a colorful garden under blue sky.
+A happy dog with a green bandana playing with cucumbers in a colorful garden under a blue sky.

 A white dog with pointy ears sitting curiously on green grass, a rhubarb leaf and a warning sign in the background.